eubanksd55/CS1-Practice/README.md

 This dataset includes 345 indicators, such as immunization rates, malnutrition prevalence, and vitamin A supplementation rates across 263 countries around the world.
 Data was collected on a yearly basis from 1960-2016.

+There are a number of other analysis reports on this dataset available on Kaggle [here](https://www.kaggle.com/theworldbank/health-nutrition-and-population-statistics/notebooks).
+Inspiration for this report was often obtained from those examples, and is credited below.

 ## Summary

 The analysis approach for this report was exploratory with no hypotheses in mind prior to examining the data.
-The data was loaded in raw form in Pandas and reviewed, then plotted with Matplotlib to visualize and identify any potentially interesting trends or comparisons.
+The data was loaded in raw form using Python/Pandas, reviewed, and then plotted with Matplotlib to visualize and identify any potentially interesting trends or comparisons.

 An initial review of the dataset revealed the following attributes: